Oregon Coast Scholars

 A paper copy of your SAT/ACT or placement test results must be included with your application packet.

-*Complete applications must be received by the deadline.
-Details coming this Spring.
+- *Complete applications must be received by the deadline–April 14, 2023.
 Only complete application packets will be considered.